snoop2head/vanilla_javascript_youtube_practice/README.md

 app.get("/", betweenHome, handleHome);
 ```

-- middleware is commenced on the lines below only.
+- middleware is commenced on the lines below only. order of putting middleware matters

 ```javascript
 app.use(betweenHome);